eclab/grains/mode16/README.md

 PLAY		     | Play the current step and advance it.
 REST		     | Don't play anything, don't advance.
 Just wait.
 RR			     | If this appears before PLAY, then with 1/2 probability we won't play the note (but still advance).
 SKIP		     | If this appears before PLAY, we skip one step first.
-Multiple SKIPs or SSs will skip multiple steps.
+Multiple SKIPs or SSs or RSs will skip multiple steps.
 SS			     | If this appears before PLAY, we skip one step first with a 1/2 probability.
+Multiple SKIPs or SSs or RSs will skip multiple steps.
-Multiple SKIPs or SSs will skip multiple steps.
+RS			     | If this appears before PLAY, we skip one step first with a 1/2 probability, else we skip one step BACKWARD with a 1/2 probability.
+Multiple SKIPs or SSs or RSs will skip multiple steps.
 J1 ...
 J16	  | If this appears before PLAY, then we jump to step 1...16 and play *that* note instead of the current note.
 JRND		     | If this appears before PLAY, then we jump to a random step and play *that* note instead of the current note.
 JR1 		     | If this appears before PLAY, then we jump to a random step between 1...8 and play *that* note instead of the current note.